Beaches of Puerto Lopez sunset, Ecuador

 CabañasPlayaSurHotel

-By the end of the day we wrapped up with another night of shooting on the beach in the town of Puerto Lopez capturing the locals and a few visitors along the shore.
+As the day drew to a close, we wrapped up with another night of shooting on the beach in Puerto López.
+We focused our lenses on capturing the vibrant life along the shore, photographing both the local residents and a few visitors enjoying the evening.

 Beaches of Puerto Lopez, Ecuador